kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 - Gently stretch the muscle.
 - Massage the muscle.
 - Apply heat or cold to the muscle.
-- Drink water or an electrolyte solution with salt (sodium chloride) and potassium chloride.
+- Drink water or an electrolyte solution containing sodium and potassium.
 - Eat salty foods.
 - Eat potassium-rich foods (bananas, potatoes, sweet potatoes, spinach, and lentils).
 - Slow down or stop physical activity.